dstarner/pacyam/README.md

 - ...  # Other commands
 ```

+## Issues & Contribution

+If you are interested in any new features, feel free to open as many issues as you want!
+If you are feeling adventurous and *want to fix them*, then please fork this repository and create a Pull Request.

 ## Development

 Getting started with development is achieved by cloning the repository, and getting `virtualenv` set up.